MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/working-with-domains-forests-and-sites-using-gpmc.md

 2. In the **add forest** dialog box, type the DNS or NetBIOS name of any domain in the forest, and then click **OK**.

-You can specify either the DNS name or the NetBIOS name of any domain in the forest. if you specify a NetBIOS name, you must confirm that the NetBIOS name corresponds to the DNS name of the domain.
+You can specify either the DNS name or the NetBIOS name of any domain in the forest.
+If you specify a NetBIOS name, you must confirm that the NetBIOS name corresponds to the DNS name of the domain.

 ## How to add a site
 Sites do not appear in the console tree unless you explicitly add them. adding a site to the GPMC does not create a new site but allows you to view and manage that site from the GPMC.